Awards, Grants & Recognition Opportunities

 Golden Key Achievement Award

-The Golden Key Achievement Award program is a new set of criteria designed to recognize the great accomplishments in a single school cafeteria.
-This award replaces the previous Awards for Excellence program with updated activities that complement current program regulations and best practices.
+The Golden Key Achievement Award program is a set of criteria designed to recognize the great accomplishments in a single school cafeteria.
 The purpose of the award is to promote benchmarks of excellence across North Carolina and to honor School Nutrition programs that maintain high standards.
+This award promotes activities that complement current program regulations and best practices and aligns with the United States Department of Agriculture (USDA) professional standards learning topics.
 Participation in this award fosters ongoing professional development and improvement in the school nutrition environment.

 To compete for the Award, School Nutrition managers and employees will conduct activities in four (4) Key Areas: